 To be more comfortable, urinate before the test.

 You will lie on your back.
 Your feet are placed in foot rests.
-You will be asked to let your legs fall open to the side.
+You will be asked to let your legs fall open to the sides.
 A medical instrument called a speculum will be gently inserted into the vagina.
 It opens the vagina so that the cervix can be viewed.
 A swab will be inserted into the vagina.
-The swab will be used to wipe the walls of the cervix.
-The swab will then be sent to the lab.
+The swab will be used to wipe the surface of the cervix.
+The swab will be examined under a microscope.
 This test is most often performed at the same time you are having a Pap smear.

 This test takes less than 5 minutes.

 There is no pain associated with this test.

 Results of the HPV test may take 2 to 3 weeks.
 Your doctor will talk to you about your results.
 Depending on the results, you may need more tests or treatments.

 Centers for Disease Control and Prevention

 The American Congress of Obstetricians and Gynecologists

 Sexuality and U—The Society of Obstetricians and Gynaecologists of Canada

 The Sex Information & Education Council of Canada